abogoyavlensky/keymap/README.md

 * some of helpful ubuntu system key bindings don't work with new arrow keys.
 For example, you should still use ordinary arrows to move current window to bottom workspace and so on: `<ctrl>+<alt>+<down>`;
-* for english layout only you should change `hotKey` to normal english keycodes.
+* for english layout only you could drop all aff binding files end with `_ru`.